Islamic State – Caucasus Province: History in Russia

-On 12 April 2019, in an extensive operation involving Alpha Group, local police and Rosgvardia, 2 heavily armed ISIS terrorists were killed in city of Tyumen.
-These terrorists were planning to attack the city's public place.
+On 12 April 2019, in an extensive operation involving Alpha Group, local police and Rosgvardia, 2 heavily armed IS militants were killed in the city of Tyumen.
+These militants were planning to attack the city's public places.

-On 23 June 2019, a knife-wielding terrorist attacked two police officers just outside Ramzan Kadyrov's residence in Grozny.
+On 23 June 2019, a knife-wielding militant attacked two police officers just outside Ramzan Kadyrov's residence in Grozny.
 The assailant was then killed by the police.
 A hunting rifle was reportedly found in his car.
 The Islamic State group later claimed responsibility for the attack.

-On 2 July 2019, a law enforcement officer was killed and several others injured at a checkpoint on the outskirts of Bamut, when a terrorist managed to attack police officers with a knife and a hand grenade.
+On 2 July 2019, a law enforcement officer was killed and several others injured at a checkpoint on the outskirts of Bamut when a militant managed to attack police officers with a knife and a hand grenade.
 The Islamic State group later claimed responsibility for the attack.

+On 21 January 2021, Aslan Byutukayev and five other IS militants were killed in Chechnya.

+After 2021, the group's fate is unknown.
+With the Russian invasion of Ukraine in 2022, the organization became leaderless.

+March 2-3 2024 (2024 Karabulak clash), was a deadly stand-off between Russian security services and a cell of Ingush militants affiliated with Islamic State.

+In April 2024, Vilayat Kavkaz (sector Ingushetia) released an audio message regarding the situation of the group, according to them the group is getting stronger, bigger and more active.
+The group is trying to choose a leader after 2021.

+On 22 April 2024, suspected IS gunmen attacked a Russian police patrol in the town of Karachayevsk in Russia’s North Caucasus republic of Karachayevo-Cherkessia, killing 2 police officers and wounding a third, in addition to seizing their service weapons (a pistol and rifle) and some ammunition.

+On 28 April 2024, suspected IS gunmen attacked a Russian police post in the village of Mara-Ayagy of the Karachay-Cherkess Republic, driving up to the police post before throwing explosives and opening fire, killing 2 police officers and wounding at least 4 others.
+All of the attackers were allegedly killed during the attack.